UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw10-lambda-calculus.md

 #### Exemplary

- * The contract of each function is clear from the function’s name, the names of its parameters, and perhaps a one-line comment describing the result.
+ * The contract of each function is clear from the function's name, the names of its parameters, and perhaps a one-line comment describing the result.

-• Or, when names alone are not enough, each function’s contract is documented with a type (in a comment)
+ * Or, when names alone are not enough, each function's contract is documented with a type (in a comment)

-• Or, when names and a type are not enough, each function’s contract is documented by writing the function’s operation in a high-level language with high-level data structures.
+ * Or, when names and a type are not enough, each function's contract is documented by writing the function’s operation in a high-level language with high-level data structures.

-• Or, when a function cannot be explained at a high level, each function is documented with a meticulous contract that explains what λ-calculus term the function returns, in terms of the parameters, which are mentioned by name.
+ * Or, when a function cannot be explained at a high level, each function is documented with a meticulous contract that explains what λ-calculus term the function returns, in terms of the parameters, which are mentioned by name.

-• All recursive functions use structural recursion and therefore don’t need documentation.

-• Or, every function that does not use structural recursion is documented with a short argument that explains why it terminates.
+ * A recursive function is accompanied by an argument about termination.

 #### Satisfactory

- * A function’s contract omits some parameters.
+ * A function's contract omits some parameters.

-• A function’s documentation mentions every parameter, but does not specify a contract.
+ * A function's documentation mentions every parameter, but does not specify a contract.

-• A recursive function is accompanied by an argument about termination, but course staff have trouble following the argument.
+ * A recursive function is accompanied by an argument about termination, but course staff have trouble following the argument.

 #### Must Improve

- * A function is not named after the thing it returns, and the function’s documentation does not say what it returns.
+ * A function is not named after the thing it returns, and the function's documentation does not say what it returns.

-• A function’s documentation includes a narrative description of what happens in the body of the function, instead of a contract that mentions only the parameters and result.
+ * A function's documentation includes a narrative description of what happens in the body of the function, instead of a contract that mentions only the parameters and result.

-• A function’s documentation neither specifies a contract nor mentions every parameter.
+ * A function's documentation neither specifies a contract nor mentions every parameter.

-• A function is documented at a low level (λ-calculus terms) when higher-level documentation (pairs, lists, Booleans, natural numbers) is possible.
+ * A function is documented at a low level (λ-calculus terms) when higher-level documentation (pairs, lists, Booleans, natural numbers) is possible.

-• There are multiple functions that are not part of the specification of the problem, and from looking just at the names of the functions and the names of their parameters, it’s hard for us to figure out what the functions do.
+ * There are multiple functions that are not part of the specification of the problem, and from looking just at the names of the functions and the names of their parameters, it's hard for us to figure out what the functions do.

-• A recursive function is accompanied by an argument about termination, but course staff believe the argument is wrong.
+ * A recursive function is accompanied by an argument about termination, but course staff believe the argument is wrong.

-• A recursive function does not use structural recursion, and course staff cannot find an explanation of why it terminates.
+ * A recursive function does not use structural recursion, and course staff cannot find an explanation of why it terminates.